rubenhorn/VU2022_XM_0091/readme.txt

  - Use /scripts/app.sh to manage the deployment of the app through helm
  - Use /scripts/test-net-policies.sh to challenge the network policy restrictions
  - Use /scripts/clean-ctr.sh to evict all images from the cache of the registry runnning at localhost:32000
+ - Use /scripts/canary-frontend.sh to manage the release of a new frontend

 Patching:
  - Change the theme by running patch -p0 < theme.patch